keiraIT/keiraIT.github.io/README.md

 # Ultrasonic Machine Learning Traffic Light Project
-This project ties an existing TensorFlow Lite Micro AI Model to an Arduino kit.
+This project ties an existing TensorFlow Lite AI Model to an Arduino kit.
 It detects a people and allowed objects a the camera and makes the lights act accordingly.
 The general code changes the lights based on the sensor and its distance, and halts all potential traffic in case of a person or "people" being started.
 Some parts of the project were created using information from Youtube.
 If you are just starting out with circuits, I strongly encourage you to go to Tinkercad and experiment with the circuits there.

 # Software Used
 For this project, I used: